 ‘Early Birds’ is a transition program from preschool to big school and commences in Term 4.
-If you have enrolled your child in Kindergarten at the school then he/she is eligible for the Early Bird program.
-Information is available on enrolment at the school.
+If you have enrolled your child in Kindergarten at the school then he/she is eligible for the Early Birds program.
+Information is available upon enrolment at the school.

 The Best Start Assessment occurs in week one of the new school year.
 All Kindergarten children are given a timetabled 45 minute appointment to undergo an assessment process.
 This assessment informs the teacher about what your child knows and where the teacher will start the Kindergarten educational journey.
 Further information about Best Start is sent to families later in the year.

 - Paint shirt/apron – can be parent’s old t-shirt

 - Library bag – labelled clearly with full name

 - Lunch box – labelled clearly with full name

 - Water bottle – labelled clearly with full name

 - School hat – labelled clearly with full name